yroffin/jbehaviour-tools/jbehaviour-wiki/wiki/md/plugins/system.md

 	...
-	Given start 'cmd.exe' with '/C echo storyTest' as windowsCmdTest Given wait for async command $windowsCmdTest
+	Given start 'cmd.exe' with '/C echo storyTest' as windowsCmdTest Given send return to async command $windowsCmdTest Given wait for async command $windowsCmdTest
 	...

 Waiting for completion can be call whenever you want in your story, this behaviour is needed for example when you want to start daemon tools (ex: soapui webservice server mocking) and then waiting for it's completion.

+Send some return (CR) to this async command is also possible:
+	Given send return to async command $windowsCmdTest Send a Carriage Return to async processus identified by '$windowsCmdTest'

 3. Setting environnement
 ------------------------